WYDE | Women and Youth in Democracy Civic Engagement

 Global Advocacy and Research

 Our global advocacy revolves around the co-coordination of the Youth Political Participation and Civic Engagement, a collaborative platform of the Global Summit for Democracy.
 The Cohort aims at gathering youth stakeholders to build a common understanding and advocate on youth issues.
 It plans to achieve this through two types of actions: policy dialogues and advocacy grants.
-More information on the Youth Democracy Cohort website.
+More information on the Youth Democracy Cohort website and contact form.

 The research component includes a set of research on the role of young people in democracy conducted by young academics and published through the European Democracy Hub as well as research on the cost of politics and elections and its impact for young people.